bikespace/bikespace/bikespace_dashboard/README.md

 - coordination (via state) with other Components that may affect the same filter
 - ensure that the global clear filter works
-- handling of cases when no data is returned
+- avoid errors for cases when no data is returned

 ### Tools